The NTEN community exhibits award-winning generosity and kindness.

 We value nominations from the community.
 Let us know who you think has gone above and beyond to make the NTEN community great and advance our sector by nominating a member.

-NTENny AwardsNTEN gives the NTENny Awards to several amazing folks who’ve offered their time and smarts to help NTEN staff and the community.
-They regularly go above and beyond, making the NTEN community the vibrant and supportive place we brag about.
+NTENny AwardsNTEN gives the NTENny Awards to several amazing champions who’ve offered their time and smarts to help NTEN staff and the community.
+They regularly go above and beyond, making the NTEN community vibrant, supportive, and welcoming.

 Lifetime Achievement AwardsEach year, we honor an individual who has been instrumental in shaping the field of nonprofit technology and paved the way for the rest of us with the Lifetime Achievement Award.
 Past winners have had a hand in creating and funding the biggest organizations in our sector and built nonprofit technology communities large and small, and are exploring and sharing some of the most interesting and innovative technology models.

 NTEN AwardsRecipients of the annual NTEN Award work hard to move NTEN’s mission forward from within the community.
 Always ready to share a case study, idea, or contact, they support the community by writing articles and presenting sessions and webinars, with expertise and good humor.
 In short, they embody NTEN’s values.

 Rob Stuart Memorial AwardsThe Rob Stuart Memorial Award honors the spirit of the man who was pivotal in creating our community.
 Rob was a builder of communities, ideas, and movements.
 Central to this work was the idea that technology can accelerate the pace of change, making it possible for movements to grow overnight and for change to be created in new and surprising ways.
 Each year, we celebrate Rob by honoring a community that uses technology to disrupt the status quo.

 Leading Change AwardsLeading Change Summit Awards honor several organizations and individuals who have taken innovative approaches and blazed new paths for social change.